Horse Riding Accident Claims

 Her lesson was in an indoor arena and she was supervised by an experienced instructor, but as she trotted around the perimeter her horse was spooked by the instructor and she was thrown to the ground, landing in a sitting position.

-Liability is denied and the case is on-going, so at this stage we cannot comment in detail about the case, but it illustrates vividly the dangers inherent in horse riding.
-Mrs P was riding slowly, in a safe environment and under one-to-one supervision, but because her horse took fright it threw her off.
-Most riders are thrown off at one time or another and usually come to no great harm, but being thrown from a horse is a sudden and uncontrolled event and because of the height, speed and force involved it is often impossible to break the fall or land in a safe manner.
-The rider can easily land on their bottom, and that can cause compression fractures to the vertebrae in the lower spine, and this is what happened with Mrs P.
+Liability is denied and the case is ongoing, so at this stage we cannot comment in detail about the case, but it illustrates vividly the dangers inherent in horse riding.
+Mrs J was riding slowly, in a safe environment and under one-to-one supervision, but because her horse took fright it threw her off.
+Most riders are thrown off at one time or another and usually come to no great harm, but being thrown from a horse is a sudden and uncontrolled event and because of the height, speed and force involved it is often impossible to break the fall or land safely.
+The rider can easily land on their bottom, and that can cause compression fractures to the vertebrae in the lower spine.

 Miss R, a recently qualified solicitor, took up horse riding and after a few lessons enrolled for a training day with a riding school in Greater London.
 The weather was poor and so the outdoor riding areas were out of bounds; all the lessons were held together in the indoor arena.

 This meant that there were more riders, horses and instructors than was safe in such a confined space.
 The problem was compounded by the fact that the riders were all of different levels of ability, from absolute beginner to competent rider, and on top of this there was nobody in charge overseeing the whole operation.
 This led to the horses all travelling in different directions around the arena.
-The inevitable consequence was that horses and riders were getting in each other’s way, and the less experienced riders became nervous and defensive.
+Horses and riders were getting in each other’s way, and the less experienced riders became nervous and defensive.

 An experienced rider carried out a change of rein and cut in to the path of Miss R’s horse, which shied and threw her off.

-The claim against the riding school was that this was an avoidable accident: they knew or ought to have known that this was something that horse might have done in those particular circumstances that they had created.
-In a crowded and uncontrolled situation a horse with a novice rider was likely to throw that rider off.
-This was not a case of a horse throwing a rider because that is something inherent in their behaviour and something that a rider must accept as a risk of the activity.
-Neither was it a simple case of an instructor making a mistake.
-It was instead a system failure, and those in control at the riding school were negligent in failing to ensure that there was a proper contingency plan for bad weather, so that the lessons could still go ahead in a safe and controlled way.
+The claim against the riding school was that this was an avoidable accident: they knew or ought to have known that the horse might have done this in the circumstances they had created.
+In a crowded and uncontrolled situation a horse with a novice rider was likely to throw that rider.
+This was not a case of a horse throwing a rider because of inherent behaviour.
+It was a system failure: those in control at the riding school were negligent in failing to ensure a proper contingency plan for bad weather, so that lessons could still go ahead safely.

-Liability was duly admitted by the riding school’s insurers and so there will be no need for legal proceedings.
+Liability was admitted by the riding school’s insurers, so there was no need for court proceedings.

 In the fall Miss R landed on her lower back and sustained compression fractures to two of the lumbar vertebrae.
-She did not need surgery but despite physiotherapy she continues to suffer low back pain and may well have long term symptoms, including the risk of degenerative change, and we are in the process of obtaining medical evidence so as to understand the long term prognosis and to quantify the claim, with a view to negotiating a settlement with the insurers.
+She did not need surgery but despite physiotherapy, she continues to suffer low back pain and may well have long-term symptoms, including the risk of degenerative change.
+We obtained medical evidence to understand the long-term prognosis, quantify the claim and negotiate settlement with the insurers.

 Client StoriesVIEW ALL